telerik/fiddler-everywhere-docs/user-guide/rules.md

 * Final actions are valid only when the rule is matched during the HTTP request.

 * If a session is matched with conditions that depend on its response (for example, a response body contains "HTML"), then any final action in any rule that matches the session will be ignored.
-The reason for this behavior is that final actions replace the response, and, by design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.
+The reason for this behavior is that final actions replace the response.
+By design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.

 * Non-final actions will allow other actions from the same rule or different rules with lower priority, which match the session, to execute.

 ## Rules Queue

-The **Rules Queue** is a visual tree that list all active rules & groups in priority queue.
-It is important to note that each active rule or group has higher execution priority then other rules & groups placed lower in the queue.
+The **Rules Queue** is a visual tree that lists all active rules & groups in a priority queue.
+It is important to note that each active rule or group has higher execution priority than other rules & groups placed lower in the queue.
 The **Rules Queue** allows you to enable, disable, promote, denote, edit, export, import, share, and immediately execute the listed rules.

 To use a rule (or a group of rules) from the **Rules Queue**, take into consideration the following tips: